What is Tribal Sovereignty?

 Because of this disconnect about what tribal sovereignty means, there are those non-Natives that feel Native Americans are “super citizens” or have special rights that they themselves do not have.
 This could not be further from the truth.
 Historically, Native Americans have had to fight tooth and nail for recognition and to compel the United States to live up to its treaty obligations.

 A disconnect also exists in the way various tribes may conduct business.
 Throughout history, some tribes have been selected to act “as sovereign government entities similar to states within our federal system.”
 Yet, other tribes have not been given this opportunity.
-So, the levels of experience tribes have in independently managing their affairs varies greatly due to extreme economic and social injustices placed upon these tribes by the U.S.
+So, the levels of experience tribes have in independently managing their affairs varies greatly due to extreme economic and social injustices imposed upon these tribes by the U.S.

 There are, however, both positives and negatives to the issue of tribal sovereignty:

 - Negatives: After centuries of conflict and relocation and removal and assimilation, many Native American tribes no longer have rights to the natural resources in their original homelands.
-Just how does a tribal nation that has become dependent on federal assistance now become self-sufficient and self-determining in the truest sense of the word?
-Not just internally for select tribal affairs, but in all aspects of tribal management.
+Just how does a tribal nation that has become dependent on federal assistance now become self-sufficient and self-determining in the truest sense of the word… not just internally for select tribal affairs, but in all aspects of tribal management?

 Given these realities, how do we move forward, define and enact sovereignty for all Native American tribes?
 That is a very complex and open-ended question.
 Perhaps we need to start by agreeing on what “sovereignty” means.
 Then move forward from that definition to define what it means for the tribes and for the U.S. Yet, even the definition of “sovereignty” is a complex quandary.
 As a former chief of the Eastern Band of Cherokee stated: